dkt101/dkt101/_pages/about.md

 ======
 You don't need an expensive software license to be "data-driven".
 Some of these tools are on the advanced side, but I will try to add tools with low barriers to entry over time.
 Some of these are web-based.
 1. [NASA Earth Explorer](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
 1. [Google Earth Pro](https://github.com/academicpages/academicpages.github.io) the desktop version allows you to import datasets listed throughout this page and combine them together in Earth.
-If you just want a quick lookaround, [Google Earth Webclient](https://earth.google.com/web)exists too.
+If you just want a quick lookaround, [Google Earth Web](https://earth.google.com/web) exists too.
 1. [R](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
 1. [Jupyter Notebooks](https://jupyter.org/) for people who like to use Python in their data analysis, this is an easy way to use it.
 [Help documentation](https://jupyter.org/documentation)
 1. [Open Drone Map](https://www.opendronemap.org/) If you have a drone, turn it into a mapping machine with this tool.
 Then you can export the geo-referenced image into a tool like Google Earth Pro and overlay data.